Moving to New Zealand with a Samoan Quota Resident Visa

 What you need to settle well

-For more tools, tips and information to help you move to and settle well in New Zealand, visit our page on moving from the Pacific Islands.
+For more information and tips on how to settle well and stay in New Zealand, visit our Moving from the Pacific Islands page.